Skip to main content

 Candidates will normally have two interviews, and each interview will normally last for approximately 20-25 minutes.
 The main function of the interview is to assess the applicant's aptitude to study this subject with a high degree of success.
 In particular, the multi-disciplinary nature of the subject suits a flexible and enquiring mind, whereas a number of aspects demand numerical skills.
 Candidates would be expected to have some background knowledge of the nature of chemical engineering and the range of areas to which the discipline can be applied.
 In addition, they would be expected to be conversant with the subjects they are currently studying and to impart enthusiasm for their academic studies and their associated activities.

 Applicants will also need to take a written assessment.
 The assessment for Chemical Engineering and Biotechnology, the ESAT, is a pre-registration required assessment.
 This means that you will have to register to sit the assessment at an assessment centre near to you.
 Registration for the pre-registration required assessment is separate from your UCAS application and it is essential that you are registered by your centre before the deadline, which is 16 September 2024.
-See the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment, including some sample questions.
+See the ESAT website and the University Undergraduate Admissions website for further information about registering for the assessment and more details about the format of the assessment, including some sample questions.
 Please note that your performance in the written assessment will not be considered in isolation, but will be taken into account alongside all the other elements of your application.

 Dr Zach Bond